-To the Student: Your teacher will provide you with a chart to use to list similarities and differences between the German and English languages.
-Using the chart, list as many cognates, alphabet letters, accents, and intonation patterns, etc. that you can.
-(See GR1-1 PBA5)
+To the Student: Your teacher will provide you with a chart to list similarities and differences between the Spanish and English languages.
+Using the chart, list as many cognates\, alphabet, accents, intonation, etc. that you can.
+(See SP1-1 PBA5)